-Go into your training knowing you’re going to smash your previous records.
+Go into your training knowing you’re going dominate.
 Go in there expecting nothing but your best performance.
-Go in there knowing that nothing can stop you.
+Go in there knowing that nothing and nobody can stop you.
 See yourself lifting the big weights, pulling off that incredible feat of strength.
 Rep after rep, set after set.

 Visualize it.
 Feel it.
 Know it.